Types of Dialysis: Hemodialysis vs. Peritoneal Dialysis

 - Central Venous Catheter: It is an option used in cases where emergency hemodialysis is required.
 Doctors insert a plastic tube known as a catheter in a large vein either in the groin or neck for access.
 The catheter is only temporary.

-Peritoneal dialysis involves surgery to implant a catheter into your belly area.
-During treatment, a special fluid called dialysate flows into your abdomen.
-Once the dialysate draws waste out of the bloodstream, it’s drained from your abdomen.
+In peritoneal dialysis, doctors surgically implant a catheter in your belly area.
+They then flow a special purifying fluid called dialysate into your abdomen through the catheter.
+The dialysate then absorbs the waste from the bloodstream, and it is drawn from the abdomen.

-There are numerous different types of peritoneal dialysis, but the main ones are continuous ambulatory peritoneal dialysis and continuous cycler-assisted peritoneal dialysis.
-In continuous ambulatory peritoneal dialysis, your abdomen is filled and drained multiple times each day.
-Continuous cycler-assisted peritoneal dialysis, however, uses a machine to cycle the fluid in and out of your abdomen.
-It’s usually done at night while you sleep.
+There are different types of peritoneal dialysis, but the two main ones are Continuous Ambulatory Peritoneal dialysis and Continuous Cycler-assisted Peritoneal dialysis.
+With the first option, your abdomen is filled and drained with dialysate several times each day.
+With Cycler-assisted peritoneal dialysis, however, a machine is the one cycling the fluid in and out of your body, and it often happens at night as you sleep.